 Here are a few helpful Docker commands to know:

-• List the docker images on your machine (which is just the hello-world image at this point), with: docker image ls --all
+- List the docker images on your machine (which is just the hello-world image at this point), with:

-• List system-wide information regarding the Docker installation, including statistics and resources (CPU & memory) available to you in the WSL 2 context, with: docker info
+(without the -a show all flag, only running containers will be displayed) - List system-wide information regarding the Docker installation, including statistics and resources (CPU & memory) available to you in the WSL 2 context, with:

 Develop in remote containers using VS Code